A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Mathematical proofs

 We still need to show the latter half of Theorem \ref{unstable} for Class (i) basic flows.
 It is sufficient to consider the case $M_{\alpha}^{-1}(y)>0$ for all $y$, as otherwise the flow must be stable from Theorem 1.
-Suppose $R_{\alpha}(\phi)\geq 0$ for all $\phi(y) \in H^1_0$.
-In this case, if an unstable mode $\psi$ exists, the following integral must be fulfilled:
+For any unstable mode $\psi$ we can deduce (\ref{aint}), which yields $R_{\alpha}(\psi)<0$.
+Thus if we suppose there is no $g\in H^1_0$ such that $R_{\alpha}(g)<0$, then there should be no unstable modes.